colleirose/colleirose.github.io/_posts/2024-03-24-path-traversal-in-scam-website.md

 $server->run();
 ```

-Obviously, this is not the scam website, but is instead the PHP code behind the wbesocket used for fetching the files.
+Obviously, this is not the scam website, but is instead the PHP code behind the websocket used for fetching the files.
 I had looked through the network traffic for a while, seeing paths like `/php/app/index/verify-info.php` and `/php/app/index/verify-card.php`.
 I wanted to get the contents of these files because they were where the stolen card data was being sent to, but uh, after figuring out the right paths (`../php/app/index/verify-info.php`, `../php/app/index/verify-card.php`), this is what it looked like:

 ![Extremely obfuscated PHP code](/assets/img/obfuscated%20php%20code.png)